patternfly/patternfly-elements/elements/pfe-toast/README.md

 ## Attributes

-- `auto-dismiss`: This is an optional attribute string that you can provide to automatically dismiss the alert.
+- `pfe-c-auto-dismiss`: This is an optional attribute string that you can provide to automatically dismiss the alert.
 The auto-dismiss delay value can be provided in seconds or in milliseconds.
-For example, `auto-dismiss="3s"` and `auto-dismiss="3000ms"` will dismiss the toast alert after three seconds.
+For example, `pfe-c-auto-dismiss="3s"` and `pfe-c-auto-dismiss="3000ms"` will dismiss the toast alert after three seconds.
 If no delay value is provided, it will default to eight seconds.
-- `close-label`: This is an optional attribute string that you can provide that sets the aria-label on the close button in the shadow DOM.
+- `pfe-c-close-label`: This is an optional attribute string that you can provide that sets the aria-label on the close button in the shadow DOM.
 The aria-label attribute will default to "Close".

 ## Variables